 - Eye drops

-- Hydrate the body – drink at least 64 ounces of water a day
+- Hydrate the body – drink at least 64 ounces of water a day for a healthy body

 - Hydrate the skin – use a quality moisturizer on the skin under the eyes